cfoge/VHDL_parse/README.md

 >test\my_package.vhd  : line 10: type MY_TYPE is record
 >Info: 2 files checked.
 >```
+#### Search for Two strings in the Same Line
 >**Example pfind.py:**
+>*Searches all VHDL files in a directory for VHDL FEATURES matching string.*
 >```bash
 >python .\pfind.py clk in -d test
 >```
->*Searches for 2 words on the same line, useful for doing things like finding all the VHDL modules with specific input names or libraries.*
+>*Searches for 2 words on the same line, useful for doing things like finding all the VHDL modules with specific input names or libraries. arg 1 = search string A, arg 2 = search string B, arg 3 = -d directory*
 >
 >Returns:
 >```